-The most useful tool a university has for populating classrooms, laboratories and libraries with exemplary teachers and scholars is the named professorship.
-Notre Dame’s successful named professorship program has been built upon the shoulders of numerous donors.
-Throughout this web site, we recognize both the University benefactors who have created endowed professorships and directorships, as well as the prestigious faculty who fill these critical positions.
+The most useful tool a university has for populating classrooms, laboratories, and libraries with exemplary teachers and scholars is the endowed professorship.
+Notre Dame’s successful endowed professorship program has been built upon the shoulders of numerous donors.
+Throughout this website, we recognize both the University benefactors who have created endowed professorships and directorships, as well as the prestigious faculty who fill these critical positions.

 The Francis and Kathleen Rooney Dean of the School of Architecture